John Ford: Academy Awards

-Directed Academy Award Performances
+Directed Academy Award performances

 Politics

-Early in life, Ford's politics were conventionally progressive; his favorite presidents were Democrats Franklin D. Roosevelt and John F. Kennedy and Republican Abraham Lincoln.
+Early in life, Ford's politics were conventionally progressive; his favorite presidents were Democrats Franklin D. Roosevelt, John F. Kennedy and Republican Abraham Lincoln.
 But despite these leanings, many thought he was a Republican because of his long association with actors John Wayne, James Stewart, Maureen O'Hara, and Ward Bond.

 Ford's attitude to McCarthyism in Hollywood is expressed by a story told by Joseph L. Mankiewicz.
 A faction of the Directors Guild of America, led by Cecil B. DeMille, had tried to make it mandatory for every member to sign a loyalty oath.
 A whispering campaign was being conducted against Mankiewicz, then President of the Guild, alleging he had Communist sympathies.
 At a crucial meeting of the Guild, DeMille's faction spoke for four hours until Ford spoke against DeMille and proposed a vote of confidence in Mankiewicz, which was passed.
 His words were recorded by a stenographer:

 Mankiewicz's version of events was contested in 2016, with the discovery of the court transcript, which was released as part of the Mankiewicz archives.
 Mankiewicz's account gives sole credit to Ford in sinking DeMille.
 The account has several embellishments.
 DeMille's move to fire Mankiewicz had caused a storm of protest.
 DeMille was basically on the receiving end of a torrent of attacks from many speakers throughout the meeting and at one point looked like being solely thrown off the guild board.

 At this point, Ford rose to speak.
 His opening was that he rose in defense of the board.
 He claimed a personal role in a vote of confidence for Joseph Mankiewicz.
 He then called for an end to politics in the Guild and for it to refocus on working conditions.
 Ford told the meeting that the guild was formed to "protect ourselves against producers."
 Ford argued against "putting out derogatory information about a director, whether he is a Communist, beats his mother-in-law, or beats dogs."
 Ford wanted the debate and the meeting to end as his focus was the unity of the guild.
 He said that Mankiewicz had been vilified and deserved an apology.
 His final section was to support DeMille against further calls for his resignation.
 Ford's words about DeMille were, "And I think that some of the accusations made here tonight were pretty UnAmerican.
 I mean a group of men have picked on probably the dean of our profession.
 I don't agree with C. B. DeMille.
 I admire him.
 I don't like him, but I admire him.
 Everything he said tonight he had a right to say.
 I don't like to hear accusations against him."
 He concluded by "pleading" with the membership to retain DeMille.